pippinbarr/cart253/schedule.md

 ### In class
 - Thinking like a computer with events
+- Discussion
-- Events challenges discussion
+    - Events challenges
-- Making a button <- Is this a good option?
-Unsure.
+    - ...

 ### In studio
 - Work further on the challenges as needed